kar-center/Git-Guidelines/CONTRIBUTING.md

 **You can also read the official document from "5.2 Distributed Git - Contributing to a Project", [Here](https://www.git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project#_commit_guidelines)**

 ### Semantic Commit Messages
-Always use one of the following commit tags at the beginning of your commmit.
+Always use one of the following commit tags at the beginning of your commit.

 1. #### [init]